Mercedes-Benz Stadium – Atlanta Falcons

 Return on Investment 4

-Although the price of tickets has gone up significantly (including the first ever use of seat licenses in Atlanta), the experience of attending a game at Mercedes-Benz Stadium has also increased in value.
+Although the price of tickets has gone up significantly, the experience of attending a game at Mercedes-Benz Stadium has also increased in value.
 The Fans First initiative has brought the concession prices down to a fraction of what is found in most NFL venues.
-The cost of parking/public transportation is still lower than a majority of other NFL stadiums and the many technological advances found throughout the facility are unique to the league and the sports world in general.
+The cost of parking/public transportation is still lower than most of its sister stadiums and the many technological advances found throughout the facility are unique to the league and the sports world in general.